Home Monster Widget

 Ailments are statuses and debuffs you can inflict on a monster, HunterPie supports all of them, however, some of them might display as Unknown since ailments are mapped manually and require testing.

-By default, HunterPie only shows monsters’s ailments when you lock/focus on the monster using the in-game lock-on system.
+By default, HunterPie only shows monster’s ailments when you have the monster as a target.
+Read Targeting a monster for more information.

 Targeting a monster

-Having to target a monster to see their information is part of HunterPie’s design to avoid cluttering the screen with multiple monsters information, to target a monster, all you need to do is use the in-game lock-on system.
+Having to target a monster to see its information is part of HunterPie’s design to avoid cluttering the screen with multiple monsters information, HunterPie offers a couple ways to target monsters:

 Capture indicator